IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 If you set one of these properties you must set them both.

-Often the configuration this is done with configuration file **krb5.conf**, which contains the Kerberos configuration for the client.
+Often the configuration is done with configuration file **krb5.conf**, which contains the Kerberos configuration for the client.
 The security provider uses following search order for this file:

 1. Java System property `java.security.krb5.conf` for example `java.security.krb5.conf=/user_directory/krb5.conf`